bluntano/power-switch-c/README.md

 ## Hardware?
 No, it won't work on Windows.
 In fact, it won't work on regular computers.

 I used Raspberry Pi Zero W, its GPIO pinout, and a 5V relay.
 The reason why it only works on Raspberry Pi device is that, it has `lwiringPi` library that the code requires.
-It is for GPIO communication basically.
+That library is for GPIO communication.

 ## How does one compile it, or install it?